Perry Hannah

 Perry Hannah (/hæˈnə/ HAN-ə; September 22, 1824 – August 16, 1904) was an American politician, businessman, lumber baron, merchant and banker, who was well involved in the settling and early industrialization of the Grand Traverse Bay region of Michigan.
-For this reason, as well as being the city's first mayor and village president, he is often known as "the Father of Traverse City".
+Hannah also helped to establish the Traverse City State Hospital, a psychiatric hospital.
+Hannah is often referred to as the "Father of Traverse City".

 Early life

 Perry Hannah was born on September 22, 1824, on a farm outside Erie, Pennsylvania, to Elihu L. Hannah and Anna McCabb, both of Scottish descent.
 In 1827, Perry's mother died, prompting his father to send him to his grandmother's house while attending public schools in Erie County.

 In 1840, a young Perry relocated to Port Huron, Michigan, following his father, who had moved there for work some years prior.
 After working various jobs in Port Huron, Hannah began working for a Chicago lumber company.
 Subsequently, in 1846, Hannah moved once again to Chicago to work for Jacob Beidler, one of Chicago's wealthiest lumbermen.